gmoican/DistortionDesigner/README.md

 * Positive / Negative corrections don't work ??

-* UI function buttons aren't attached correctly to the processor's parameters.

 * The graph in the middle should display the waveshaping that is being applied to the signal.

 * I want the `Custom` function to be a ComboBox where you can actually select different functions and then the f(x) knob will modify the waveshaper in a different way.